-between activist groups that come from different countries.33 Issues that are likely to concern different groups, like the environment or human rights, have been taken on by "transnational advocacy networks", to use the expression of Margaret E. Keck and Kathryn Sikkink who showed the role that this type of activism has been able to take on the international scene.34 It is these activist groups, by developing their links and actions beyond the national border, that have qualified themselves as "networks".35 Indeed, this type of activism has advantages and potential because these movements have managed to build flexible organizational bases and foster a dynamic by setting up counter-summits opposing certain major international meetings, and forums that are held more or less regularly, which are as much for meeting other as they were for exchanging ideas.
+A whole array of social mobilisations, action groups, and committees have also developed by organising themselves in networks, often in order to find conditions of participation and action that avoid bureaucratic and centralist idiosyncrasies (Diani & McAdam, 2003).
+Associations such as those that defend individuals without resources (like Droit Au Logement (Right to Housing) in France, la Coordination Nationale des Sans-Papiers (The National Organization of Undocumented Immigrants) in Switzerland), unions like SUD (Solidaires Unitaires Démocratiques), distance themselves from more traditional structures to engage in their own processes of opposition.
+The reticular organisation that is developed in a mindful manner is more and more frequently used to defend common goals, even between activist groups that come from different countries (Routledge, 2000).
+Issues that are likely to concern different groups, like the environment or human rights, have been taken on by 'transnational advocacy networks', to use the expression of Margaret E. Keck and Kathryn Sikkink who showed the role that this type of activism has been able to take on the international scene (Keck & Sikkink, 1998).
+It is these activist groups, by developing their links and actions beyond the national border, that have qualified themselves as 'networks' (Keck & Sikkink, 1998, p.
+4).
+Indeed, this type of activism has advantages and potential because these movements have managed to build flexible organisational bases and foster a dynamic by setting up countersummits opposing certain major international meetings, and forums that are held more or less regularly, which are as much for meeting other as they were for exchanging ideas.

-Authors like Luc Boltanski and Eve Chiapello, who have compared the organizational developments in the capitalist world of businesses and the developments of activist groups that have committed themselves to critical action, have noticed a tendency towards isomorphism.36 In each group, a reticular form and a connectionist logic tend to be favored.
-The development of the critical movement would correspond to a functional need in view of changes in capitalism, precisely to maintain an opposition, as Luc Boltanski implies: "The "network" form is obviously not only used to make a profit, even if what we see proves that it is indeed used more and more to these ends, including illegally (with the economic weight of criminal activity in mind).
+Authors like Boltanski and Chiapello (2006), who have compared the organisational developments in the capitalist world of businesses and the developments of activist groups that have committed themselves to critical action, have noticed a tendency towards isomorphism.
+In each group, a reticular form and a connectionist logic tend to be favoured.
+The development of the critical movement would correspond to a functional need in view of changes in capitalism, precisely to maintain an opposition, as Boltanski implies:

+The 'network' form is obviously not only used to make a profit, even if what we see proves that it is indeed used more and more to these ends, including illegally (with the economic weight of criminal activity in mind).
 The success of the network in the economic field, which is linked to the availability of long distance communication tools that make the network possible without losing control of it, calls for the development of critical forces that also function in a network and have the flexibility and the scope of capitalism.
 How can we fight a capitalistic process that spreads in a decentralized and reticular way with hierarchical organizations which are centralized?
-Therefore, the natural order of things would be [...] to see a more and more serious confrontation develop between the two types of networks (capitalist and critical), like between the criminal networks and the others".37 c) A lever of influence
+Therefore, the natural order of things would be [...] to see a more and more serious confrontation develop between the two types of networks (capitalist and critical), like between the criminal networks and the others'.
+(Boltanski & Chiapello, 2000, present author's translation)

+A lever of influence